HanaDigital/NovelScraper/README.md

 ### About
  *	Authors: dr_nyt
- *	Version: 0.9
+ *	Version: 0.9.5
+ * This is an educational project that lets you download translated novels from pirates sites like [www.novelplanet.com] and [www.boxnovel.com].
+Although you can, but you should not use this app to illegally download content.
+The code base is meant for educational purposes only and anything you do with it is your responsibility.
+ * This app will only add websites that illegally provide content.
   * You can support us by joining our discord group: https://discord.gg/Wya4Dst :heart:

 ### Features
 - Download any Translated Novel form www.novelplanet.com and www.boxnovel.com (for now) in .epub format.